jensrossbach/esphome-luxtronik-v1/README.md

 -----

 # ESPHome Luxtronik V1 (English)
-Luxtronik V1 is an ESPHome component to build an ESP firmware for integrating a Luxtronik V1 heating control unit into your smart home.
+Luxtronik V1 is an ESPHome platform to build an ESP firmware for integrating a Luxtronik V1 heating control unit into your smart home.
 It is primarily intended for integration into Home Assistant, but integration with an alternative home automation software can also be realized via MQTT.
 The Luxtronik heating control unit in version 1 (V1) does not have a network interface, but only provides an RS-232 interface.
 A microcontroller is therefore required as a gateway between the heating control unit and the network.

-This project was heavily inspired by the [Luxtronik V1 ESPHome component](https://github.com/CBrosius/luxtronik_v1) from [CBrosius](https://github.com/CBrosius).
+In the beginning, this project was heavily inspired by the [Luxtronik V1 ESPHome project](https://github.com/CBrosius/luxtronik_v1) from [CBrosius](https://github.com/CBrosius).
 Many thanks to CBrosius for the great work that helped me a lot to understand the Luxtronik interface as well as how ESPHome components work.

 - [Disclaimer](#disclaimer)
 - [License](LICENSE)